 are intended to provide developing countries with alternatives to the World Bank and International Monetary Fund (IMF), which are headquartered politically as well as physically in the US capital.

-When the IMF or World Bank lend money, strings are invariably attached, and those strings tend to reflect the values and interests of Washington and its allies, according to analysts at the Institute for Development Studies in Sussex, UK.
+When the IMF or World Bank lend money, strings are invariably attached, and those strings tend to reflect the values and interests of Washington and its allies,according to analysts at the Institute for Development Studies

 and other developing countries from US dominance.
 Building new shared institutions is a key aspect of that effort.